sderosiaux/guidelines-to-create-a-strong-website/README.md

 # How to make a good website

-I've started to put everything I can think of to create a good website.
-Don't hesitate to PR.
+Here you'll find out all the things I could think of to create a good website.

-Let's try to be concise.
+From security, to performance, social sharing, analytics etc. I'm trying to not forget anything.
+This list will grows up over time.

+Don't hesitate to PR and let's try to be concise.
+Other resources on the web go further in details for each topic, let's keep them one-liner here.

 - [Care about security ?](#care-about-security-)
 - [Care about social ?](#care-about-social-)